 Surgery for gynecomastia is usually performed as an outpatient, rarely is an overnight stay necessary.
 Anesthesia for the procedure is normally general, though in mild cases, local anesthesia with sedation may be sufficient

-Liposuction for gynecomastia is similar to other liposuction.
-Through several quarter inch incisions placed inconspicuously, (tumescent) fluid is injected to facilitate tissue removal.
+Liposuction for gynecomastia is similar to other liposuction in that it removes fat.
+When gynecomastia is due to fatty tissue, this is the perfect procedure.
+Through several small incisions placed inconspicuously, (tumescent) fluid is injected to facilitate tissue removal.
 A thin metal rod (cannula) attached to a vacuum is then inserted to accomplish tissue removal and sculpting of the new breast.
 When the breast tissue is very dense, an ultrasonic cannula may be needed to effectively remove breast tissue.

 Gynecomastia Treatment Recovery

 Depending on the extent of surgery, pain can vary from minimal to moderate, and will last from several days to two weeks.
 Usually, patients are swollen and bruised after the surgery and the breast will have diminished sensation.
 This will resolve within a few weeks.